Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 non-inclusion (which would leak information about the number of keys stored in the prefix tree).
-Without proofs of non-inclusion, users aren't able to lookup the same key in any version of the prefix tree -- only versions of the prefix tree that were created after the key was initially added.
+Without proofs of non-inclusion, users aren't able to lookup the same key in any version of the prefix tree -- only versions of the prefix tree that were created after the key was initially added to the log.
 Because the server provides this position, users are able to restrict their binary search to only touching log entries where the search key can be successfully looked up in the prefix tree.

 Following a binary search also ensures that all users will check the same or similar entries when searching for the same key, which is necessary for the